AgustinBaffo/-CarND-pj4_Behavioral_Cloning/README.md

 The model also contains dropout layers in order to reduce overfitting.
 The activation rate is set in 0.5.

-#### 3. Appropriate training data
+### Appropriate training data

 The model used an adam optimizer and the batch size is set to 256.

-I use different set of training data:
+I used different set of training data:
     - Record driving clockwise
     - Record driving counterclockwise
     - Record recovering from the left and right sides